kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 ### How Much Cash Facebook Earned and How It Was Spent (Cash Flow Statement Overview)

 <div class="cardlist" markdown="1">
-- **Facebook generated $38.7bn of operating cash flow** in 2020, which was **increase by $2.4bn (+7%)** compared to the previous year.
+- **Facebook generated $38.7bn of operating cash flow** in 2020, which was **an increase by $2.4bn (+7%)** compared to the previous year.
 Results are even better if you consider that this number includes payment of $5bn FTC penalty.
 - **Cash Facebook invested in property and equipment was $15.1bn** in 2020.
 It was the same amount as in 2019, but this was not what Facebook originally planned for 2020.
 Facebook originally planned to invest $17-$19bn but had to reevaluate this due to pandemic-related shelter-in-place orders.
-- Facebook will continue to invest heavily in its data center capacity, servers, network infrastructure, and office facilities.. **Facebook guidance for 2021 is that they will invest between $21bn and 23bn.**
+- Facebook will continue to invest heavily in its data center capacity, servers, network infrastructure, and office facilities.. **Facebook guidance for 2021 is that they will invest between $21bn and $23bn.**
 - **Facebook generated $23.6bn free cash flow in 2020** which was **11% increase.** This free cash flow was **used on equity investments ($6.4bn)** (majority of which was 9.99% stake in Jio Platform Ltd.) and also to **buy back stocks ($6.3bn)** but just enough to offset dilution from stock issued as part of employee compensation.
 - **Last time Facebook bought back stocks exceeding stock-based compensation was in 2018.** At the time, Facebook stock prices suffered, and Facebook probably used this to repurchase some equity cheaply.
-- **Significant part of Facebook's free cash flow was used to increase Facebook cash and its equivalents.** Facebook cash pile grew by $7.1bn to $62bn in 2020.
+- **Significant part of Facebook's free cash flow was used to increase Facebook's cash and its equivalents.** Facebook cash pile grew by $7.1bn to $62bn in 2020.
 </div>

 ![Facebook's cash flow statement as Sankey diagram chart 2020](/assets/images/facebook_cash_flow_statement_sankey_chart.png)